DUI Defense The Gold Standard of Criminal Defense

 A DUI arrest can turn your life upside down in a single night.
 You may be worried about losing your license, facing a criminal record, and explaining what happened to your family or employer.
 If you were arrested in or around Elk Grove, you do not have to face this alone.

 At Walsh Law, we focus exclusively on criminal defense, including DUI and drunk driving cases.
 Our firm is led by Chris Walsh, a former Chief Assistant District Attorney and homicide prosecutor with more than 19 years of criminal law experience and over 100 jury trials.
-We understand how prosecutors build DUI cases, and we know how to look for weaknesses.
+Because your case may ultimately be heard in the Sacramento County Superior Court, having an attorney familiar with both local enforcement patterns and how the courthouse handles DUI matters gives you a practical advantage at every stage.

 Contact us today at (916) 610-3558 to schedule a free consultation.